Time Management for Students

 According to experts, to lead healthy, balanced lives, high school students need 8-10 hours of sleep per night, and middle school students need 9-11 hours.
 We have pre-populated this worksheet with 9 hours per night.
 If a student’s schedule does not allow for the recommended amount of sleep on most nights, students should consider adjusting their daily or weekly commitments to prioritize sleep.

-2 thoughts on “Time Management Worksheet”
+2 thoughts on “Time Management for Students”

 Leave a Comment